 With high suspicion of an associated neural injury, ordering cervical spine magnetic resonance imaging (MRI) is becoming more commonplace as well.
 MRI is superior to CT scans for evaluating the spinal cord, nerve roots, disc, and ligamentous structures in the cervical spine.
 MRI studies allow for visualization of the soft tissues surrounding the cervical spine, including the posterior ligamentous complex and the discs, in addition to any hematomas that may have collected.

 Due to rising healthcare costs, there has been an effort to determine which patients need advanced imaging with an MRI and which do not.
-Risk factors of an MRI disclosing a treatment altering injury missed on the CT scan include age over 60, polytrauma patients, cervical spondylosis, a neurologic deficit, and a patient that cannot undergo evaluation due to a low GCS or other altered mental status.
-A patient who is awake, alert, cooperative, exhibiting no neurologic deficit on examination, asymptomatic, and without distracting injuries does not need an MRI.
-If the patient falls between these two broad categories of patients, it is physician judgment on whether obtaining an MRI would help you decide how to treat the injuries.
+Risk factors of an MRI disclosing a treatment-altering injury missed on the CT scan include age over 60, polytrauma patients, cervical spondylosis, a neurologic deficit, and a patient that cannot undergo evaluation due to a low GCS or other altered mental status.
+A patient who is awake, alert, cooperative, exhibiting no neurologic deficit on examination, asymptomatic, and without distracting injuries do not need an MRI.
+If the patient falls between these two broad categories of patients, it is the physician's judgment on whether obtaining an MRI would help you decide how to treat the injuries.

 When evaluating the radiographic studies, the different fracture morphologies have different characteristics.
 Vertebral body compression fractures have visible height loss of the vertebral body with anterior wedging and a maintained posterior cortex.
 Burst fractures are also in the category of compression fractures.
 Burst fractures involve the anterior and posterior cortices of the vertebral body and are frequently associated with neurology injury.
 With any vertebral body compression or burst fracture, be sure to assess for posterior widening of the spinous processes that is greater than the other vertebra.
 This indicates a posterior ligamentous injury that will lead to continued instability of the segment if not stabilized.
 This subtle finding can have serious clinical repercussions if missed.
 Lateral mass and facet fractures that are unilateral and minimally displaced fall into the compression fracture category as well as they are often due to a compressive mechanism.